 But the federal government won't reduce your Social Security if you're taking jobless benefits.

 14. Don't earn too much after you retire

 Once you retire and start taking Social Security, it’s crucial to keep a close eye on any extra money you make, because that can reduce your benefits.

-If you're younger than your full retirement age, Social Security in 2018 cuts $1 from your benefits for every $2 you earn over $17,040.
-Once you reach full retirement age, your benefits will shrink by $1 for every $3 earned above $45,360.
+If you're younger than your full retirement age, Social Security in 2019 cuts $1 from your benefits for every $2 you earn over $17,640.

 As you've undoubtedly gathered by now, Social Security can be tricky — with a lot of nuances.
 The program can be so convoluted that staffers in different Social Security Administration offices might interpret the rules differently.

 A few assumptions in the wrong direction could cause you to lose thousands of dollars across your golden years of retirement.

 So, if you don't like the benefit estimate you receive from one Social Security office, try another.

 16. Claim dependents in retirement

 If you find yourself caring for children under 19 after your retirement party, dependent benefits can help you raise them.